-56. Forwarding of of documents received after close of the poll 56.
-Forwarding of of documents received after close of the pol

-57. Retention and public inspection of documents

-58. Application for inspection of certain documents relating to election
+56. Forwarding of documents received after close of the poll 57.
+Retention and public inspection of documents 58.
+Application for inspection of certain documents relating to election

 PART 9: DEATH OF A CANDIDATE DURING A CONTESTED ELECTION

 FPP59.
 Countermand or abandonment of poll on death of candidate STV59.
 Countermand or abandonment of poll on death of candidate